Issued by the Human Resources Division

 If it is determined that an employee has engaged in inappropriate conduct, the state agency will take such action as is appropriate under the circumstances.
 Such action may range from counseling to termination from employment, and may include such other forms of disciplinary action deemed appropriate under the circumstances.

-In addition to the above, if you believe you have been subjected to sexual harassment, you may file a formal complaint with either or both of the government agencies set forth below.
-Using our complaint process does not prohibit you from filing a complaint with these agencies.
+In addition to the above, if an employee believes they have been subjected to sexual harassment, they may file a formal complaint with either or both of the government agencies set forth below.
+Using our complaint process does not prohibit an employee from filing a complaint with these agencies.
 Each of the agencies has a short time period for filing a claim (EEOC - 300 days; MCAD - 300 days).

 John F. Kennedy Federal Building,